 Inspectors observe learning and teaching, scrutinise documentation and the children's written work and hold formal and informal discussions with children, teachers and staff with specific responsibilities.

 The arrangements for inspection include:

-- a meeting with a representative from the governors; - meetings with groups of children; and - the opportunity for the children, parents, teaching and support staff to complete an online, confidential questionnaire.
+- a meeting with (a) representative(s) of the governors; - · meetings with groups of children; and - the opportunity for the children, parents, teaching and support staff to complete a confidential, online questionnaire.